The Many Benefits of the Ancient Herb of Enlightenment and Longevity

 Organic Gotu Kola Tincture

-Eclectic Institute offers a liquid extract of organic Gotu Kola leaf in a base of organic grape alcohol, which is has been used for thousands of years as an ideal mediium for extracting the active medicinal compounds in herbs.
+Eclectic Institute offers a liquid extract of organic Gotu Kola leaf in a base of organic grape alcohol, which is has been used for thousands of years as an ideal medium for extracting the active medicinal compounds in herbs and driving them deep into body and brain tissue for maximum medicinal effects.

 Organic Brahmi Oil

 Banyan Botanicals’ certified organic Brahmi oil is made of sesame oil infused with a decoction of Brahmi (the Sanskrit name for Gotu Kola) and Bacopa (Bacopa monniera).
-The healing qualities of these remarkable herbs combine with the soothing properties of the oil for balanced effects.
+The healing qualities of these remarkable herbs combine with the soothing properties of the oil for deeply rejuvenating and balancing effects.

 1. Kashmira J. Gohil, et al. “Pharmacological Review on Centella asiatica: A Potential Herbal Cure-all.”
 Indian Journal of Pharmaceutical Sciences 2010 Sep-Oct; 72(5): 546–556.